Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

 So how does one get to visit this sacred and revered area?
 You will need to plan ahead, as the Vatican only allows about 250 people per day to visit the necropolis.
 The only way to get down there is with a Vatican led tour, and each group is limited to approximately twelve visitors.

 As you have probably already surmised, this is becoming a very popular and sought-after ticket, so you will need to request a reservation well in advance of your visit.
 Requests should be made in writing via e-mail or you can visit the Excavations Office at the Vatican in person, which may be difficult if you are traveling from outside of Rome.

 For our visit we made the request via e-mail approximately three months prior to our visit.
 This tour is becoming very popular as more and more people find out about it, and I suggest that you make your request to the Vatican as soon as you have travel plans in place.
 The Vatican is very strict about limiting the number of visitors to the necropolis, and you don’t want to miss out on this once in a lifetime opportunity.

 The Hottest Ticket in Vatican City

-This link will guide you through the ticket-buying process.
+This Excavations Office website will guide you through the ticket-buying process.
 Once you make your request, be patient as it can take a few weeks to hear back.